 My project aims to identify the chemicals used by the moths for defense, as well as how these vary within and between the sexes, colour morphs, and populations.
 Current evidence suggests that the yellow males not only benefit from a stronger aposematic signal, but also possess stronger chemical defenses that the white morph.
 If these defenses carry costs or life-history trade-offs this may explain the maintenance of the polymorphism seen in Finland.

-I am currently collaborating with the Schulz lab at the Institute of Organic Chemistry, TU Braunschweig to identify the compounds present in the moth defensive fluids.
+I collaborated with the Schulz lab at the Institute of Organic Chemistry, TU Braunschweig to identify the compounds present in the moth defensive fluids.
+We identified two pyrazines which elicit predator-specific aversive reactions.

-I am working with Dr Bibiana Rojas and Kaisa Suisto to investigate the roles of the two defensive fluids produced by the moths, and the interaction between the colour and chemical signals in predator aversion and learning.
-Dr Swanne Gordon and I are also working together to study the effect of morph frequency on predator behaviour.
+I also worked with Dr Bibiana Rojas and Kaisa Suisto to investigate the roles of the two defensive fluids produced by the moths, and the interaction between the colour and chemical signals in predator aversion and learning.
+Dr Swanne Gordon and I have been working together to study the effect of morph frequency on predator behaviour.